-Under the direction of Ali Salim, MD, the Stepping Strong Injury Prevention and Intervention Program brings together patient care and training experts from across the Brigham and Harvard Medical School to reduce the number and severity of traumatic injuries.
+Under the direction of Ali Salim, MD, and Molly Jarman, PhD, MPH, the Stepping Strong Injury Prevention Program brings together clinicians, scientists, public health practitioners, and community partners from across the Greater Boston area to reduce the number and severity of traumatic injuries.
 Our program is uniquely positioned to become a national leader in this critical work.
 Here’s how:

 - By conducting world class, multidisciplinary research on the causes, outcomes, and prevention of injuries;